titanml/helm-charts/system/operator-lifecycle-manager/README.md

 ## Notes

 Some fields can't be reconciled yet.
-Specifically: anything in the `readerConfig` and the controller config will change the config in the corresponding pods, but the pods are not configured to reboot on change.
+Specifically: anything in the `readerConfig` and the gateway config will change the config in the corresponding pods, but the pods are not configured to reboot on change.
 This will change in an ensuing version.